lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-01; First-Order Logic.md

 - **Predicates**; when working with Firth Order Logic, you'll be given a list of predicates to work with
 	- [] ![[Pasted image 92.png]]
 	- binary predicates can be written in infix notation like ( "<")
-	- - **equality** applied to objects, can be a predicate, represented by a regular equal sign, not equals is the regular notequals symbol
+	- **equality** applied to *objects*, can be a predicate, represented by a regular equal sign, not equals is the regular notequals symbol
 		- [] `Tom Marvallo Riddle = Lord Voldermort`, `Lord Voldermort != Harry`
 		- for comparing predicates (propositions), you would still use the propositional equality symbol